StyraInc/styra-run-sdk-node/README.md

 }
 ```

-The `proxy(onProxy)` function takes a callback function as argument, and returns a request handling function.
+The `proxy()` function takes a callback function as argument, and returns a request handling function.
 The provided callback function takes as arguments the incoming HTTP `Request`, the outgoing HTTP `Response`, the `path` of the queried policy, and the, possibly incomplete, `input` document for the query.
 The callback must return an updated version of the provided `input` document.

 ### RBAC Management API